 Moreover, the Burnaby Eco-Centre is a self-serve facility where you can bring large volumes of materials for proper disposal.
 You can find them at 4855 Still Creek Dr., Burnaby, BC, V5C 5V1.

 Drop off your recyclables and reusables to one of Return-It Depot’s many locations.

-If you have yet to declutter or downsize your unwanted goods, or you simply need help transporting your goods to the appropriate facility, Harmony Home Organizing is at your beck and call.
+If you have yet to declutter or downsize your unwanted goods, or you simply need help transporting your goods to the appropriate facility, Harmony Home Organizing in Vancouver is at your beck and call.

 Why stress?
 Why delay?
 Hire a professional organizer today!